15 Sep 2019

 So I'm usually the “loh buay” [Hokkien], the, the, the last few.
 But there was one week, I hear, “Lee Zexian, Lin Jinyuan.”
 “Eh, eh, I'm second!
 I got number two!”
 And then I realized, she actually gave from the reverse up.

 So in this case, something interesting happened!
 “This foreman is told to give those who worked the least first their salary.”
-[Matthew 20:8] That's not quite common practice.
-Those were the most should get the most and get earliest.
+[Matthew 20:8] That’s not quite common practice.
+Those who work the most should get the most and get earliest.
 But no, those who are last, get it first.
 Now, how much do you think those who work for one hour should receive?
 I think many of you would say, “Err, not very sure.
 But pretty sure it should be less than what those who have worked a full day should receive.”

 But the twist to this is, “When those hired about the 11th hour came, those who work for only 60 minutes, one hour, not much to do, each of them received a full denarius.”
 [Matthew 20:9] I want you to maybe join me in thinking about what it must be like for one of those who worked from 5pm to 6pm.
 Maybe let's call one of them, Jacob.